alexradzin/duckwings/README.md

 The problem is that this is not always possible: model may be already released or/and a third party code.
 Moreover in some cases we have to work with classes developed by different companies (e.g. `Book` is from company A and `Magazine` from company B).

-## Need to imagine something and something else
+## Need to represent something and something else
-* String can be imagined as a list of characters.
+* String can be represented as a list of characters.
 * It may be useful to think about repeating call of `Random.nextInt()` as infinite `Iterator<Integer>` that produces random integers.

 # Description